ut2310/memory_management_take_home/README.md

 If the agent makes a tool call it already made previously purely because it didn't have enough information about its context—and not for another reason (e.g., the tool call previously failed, or the environment changed since the last run and now the call has different expected outputs)—then the agent's memory management has room for improvement.

-There is a lot of room for exploration within this task, so feel free to take your own route and use the ideas presented above to the extent you see fit.
+There is a lot of room for exploration within this task.
+Feel free to take your own route and use the ideas presented above to the extent you see fit.
+Feel free to even ignore the existing codebase and implement your own approach from scratch if you prefer.

 ---